War of the Quadruple Alliance: Invasion of Britain

-In early 1719 that the Irish exile, the Duke of Ormonde, organized an expedition with extensive Spanish support to invade Britain and replace King George I with James Stuart, the Jacobite "Old Pretender".
+In early 1719 the Irish exile, the Duke of Ormonde, organised an expedition with extensive Spanish support to invade Britain and replace King George I with James Stuart, the Jacobite "Old Pretender".
 However, his fleet was dispersed by a storm near Galicia in March 1719, and never reached Britain.
 A small force of 300 Spanish marines under George Keith, 10th Earl Marischal did land near Eilean Donan, but they and the Highlanders who supported them were defeated at the Battle of Eilean Donan in May 1719 and the Battle of Glen Shiel a month later, and the hopes of an uprising soon fizzled out.

 Vigo

 In retaliation for this attack, the British government prepared to launch a raid on the Spanish coast.
 An expedition was assembled at Portsmouth and the Isle of Wight under the command of Lord Cobham and George Wade.
 They successfully captured Vigo and marched inland seizing the towns of Redondela and Pontevedra in October 1719.
-This caused some shock to the Spanish authorities as they realized how vulnerable they were to Allied amphibious attacks, with the potential to open up a new front away from the French frontier.
+This caused some shock to the Spanish authorities, as they realised how vulnerable they were to Allied amphibious attacks, with the potential to open up a new front away from the French frontier.

 North America

 The French captured the Spanish settlement of Pensacola in Florida in May 1719, pre-empting a Spanish attack on South Carolina.
-While Spanish forces retook the town in August 1719, it fell to the French again towards the end of the year and they destroyed the town before withdrawing.
+While Spanish forces retook the town in August 1719, it fell to the French again towards the end of the year, who destroyed the town before withdrawing.

-In February 1720 a 1,200 strong Spanish force set out from Cuba to take the British settlement of Nassau in the Bahamas.
+In February 1720, a 1,200 strong Spanish force set out from Cuba to take the British settlement of Nassau in the Bahamas.
 After taking a large amount of plunder they were eventually driven off by the local militia.

 Peace

 Displeased with his kingdom's military performance, Philip dismissed Alberoni in December 1719, and made peace with the allies with the Treaty of The Hague on 17 February 1720.

 In the treaty, Philip was forced to relinquish all territory captured in the war.
-However, his third surviving son's right to the Duchy of Parma and Piacenza after the death of Elisabeth's childless uncle, Antonio Farnese, was recognized.
+However, his third surviving son's right to the Duchy of Parma and Piacenza after the death of Elisabeth's childless uncle, Antonio Farnese, was recognised.

 France returned Pensacola and the remaining conquests in the north of Spain in exchange for commercial benefits.
-Included in the terms of this treaty, Victor Amadeus was forced to exchange Sicily for that of the less important Kingdom of Sardinia.
+The terms of the treaty included that Victor Amadeus was forced to exchange Sicily for that of the less important Kingdom of Sardinia.

 Legacy

-The war provided a unique example during the eighteenth century when Britain and France were on the same side.
-It came during a period between 1716 and 1731 when the two countries were allies.
+The war provided a unique example during the eighteenth century in which Britain and France were on the same side.
+It came during a period between 1716 and 1731, when the two countries were allies.
 Spain would later join with France in the Bourbon Compact, and the two would become enemies of the British once more.

-Spain regained the Kingdom of Naples during the War of the Polish Succession (1733–1735).
+Spain later regained the Kingdom of Naples during the 1733 to 1735 War of the Polish Succession.